tylermcinnes/long-read-assembly-one-day/docs/pages/4_assembly_qc.md

     ```bash
     cd ~/obss_2023/genome_assembly
-    mkdir -p assembly_qc/merqury
     cd assembly_qc/merqury
     ```
-    We just made a directory for our runs, now let's sym link the fasta and reads here so we can refer to them more easily
+    If you use 'ls', youll be able to see the assembly and the reads.

     ```
-    ln -s ~/obss_2023/genome_assembly/assembly/verkko_test/assembly/assembly.fasta .
-    ln -s ~/obss_2023/genome_assembly//assembly/verkko_test/hifi.fastq.gz .
-    ```
-    Now we can run it!
+    Now we can run Mercury!
     ```
     module purge
     module load Merqury